aandrushko/black-jack-BE/README.md

 <em>Your Black Jack Back-End is now alive, ready to serve your gaming app and communicate with the powerful MongoDB. <em/> <br/>

-Now jump to the <a href='https://github.com/aandrushko/black-jack-FE'>FE part</a> of this game, and follow the instructions in it. <br/>

 **Briefly about how it works**